zedlopez/ifm/Examples/Empire.md

 The Empire Builder Train is a room.
 The Train has a room called the station.
 The station of the Train is Seattle.

 The description of the Empire Builder is "One of the (relatively) plush long-distance Amtrak trains.
-You're in a two-story car with toilets and a cafe at one end, not having sprung for a sleeper.line-so-blank[if the station of the Train is the train]Outside the window there is rapidly-passing countryside.[otherwise]Through the windows you can see the [station of the Train] train station.[end if]"
+You're in a two-story car with toilets and a cafe at one end, not having sprung for a sleeper.

+[if the station of the Train is the train]Outside the window there is rapidly-passing countryside.[otherwise]Through the windows you can see the [station of the Train] train station.[end if]"

 Instead of exiting when the player is in the Train:
 	if the station of the Train is the Train: